TheOnlyOneAsking/Bullseye/README.md

     - `login.html`: The login page for existing users to access their accounts.
     - `watchlist.html`: Allows users to view and manage their watchlist of stocks.
     - `community.html`: A page for user engagement and discussion about stock trading.
+    - `learning.html` : A page where you can learn about stock trading.

 - **static/**:
   - This directory contains all static assets, including CSS files for styling, and images used throughout the application.
 Key files include: